-Report Setup ×
+Report Setup

 Header Footer Font

-💌 Enabled
+Enabled

 Logo

-Page Header iow
+Change Page Header

-Header ×
+Header

 OK Cancel Apply Help

 - 2. Click on the Change button and select a logo image file.
 Check the "Show" box to include your logo into a report. - 3.
 Type the header text in the Page Header box.
 Check the "Enabled" box to include the header into a report. - 4.
 Click on the Footer tab and type the footer text.
 Check the "Enabled" box to include the footer into a report.